Side with Love

-Standing on the Side of Love is an interfaith public advocacy campaign that seeks to harness love’s power to stop oppression.
+Side With Love is an interfaith public advocacy campaign that seeks to harness love’s power to stop oppression.
 It is sponsored by the Unitarian Universalist Association and all are welcome to join.

 This is a time of great hope and possibility, yet our communities are threatened by the increased prevalence of acts motivated by fear and hate.
 No one should be dehumanized through acts of exclusion, oppression, or violence because of their identities.In public debates on immigrant justice, LGBTQ equality, and more, we stand on the side of love and call for respect, inclusion, and compassion.

-The broad message —“standing on the side of love” — emerged as a rallying point for people of faith in Massachusetts during their early efforts for fully inclusive marriage, and later during the fight against Proposition 8 in California.
+The broad message —“Side With Love” — emerged as a rallying point for people of faith in Massachusetts during their early efforts for fully inclusive marriage, and later during the fight against Proposition 8 in California.

 In 2010, we began the tradition of re-imagining Valentine’s Day as a social justice holiday.
 Starting in 2012, this event has evolved into the 30 Days of Love — a month-long spiritual journey and commitment to sustained action and service.